Cover Flow: History

 On February 24, 2009, Cover Flow was also included with the public beta of Safari 4, with the final version of Safari 4, released on June 8, using Cover Flow to browse history, bookmarks, RSS feeds, Bonjour, and the Address Book.

 In April 2010, Apple was granted US design patent D613,300 on the Cover Flow interface.

 On October 1, 2010, Apple was ordered to pay $625.5 million to Mirror Worlds LLC for infringing utility patents relating to Cover Flow.
 On April 4, 2011, Judge Davis reversed the judgement.

 With the release of version 11 of iTunes, Cover Flow was removed from the iTunes interface.

 iOS 7 saw Cover Flow replaced by Album Wall.
 This feature shows tiles of album art in rows when the device is in landscape.
-This feature was removed with the release of iOS 8.4 on June 30, 2015.
+This feature was removed with the release of Apple Music and iOS 8.4 on June 30, 2015.

-In macOS Mojave, Cover Flow was removed from Finder and replaced by gallery view.
+In macOS Mojave, Cover Flow was removed from Finder and replaced by gallery view, marking the end of Cover Flow in all Apple products.